-During every one of my pregnancies I’ve learned many new words and terms that I didn’t even know existed before we started having children… Words like placenta previa, nuchal cord, VBAC and HBAC (and lots of others).
+During every one of my pregnancies I’ve learned many new words and terms that I didn’t even know existed before we started having children… Words like placenta previa, nuchal cord, VBAC, and HBAC (and lots of others).

-After having five babies myself and serving as a doula for many others, I’d started to feel that I finally had a pretty good understanding of all of the terms associated with pregnancy and birth.
+After having six babies myself and serving as a doula for many others, I’d started to feel that I finally had a pretty good understanding of all of the terms associated with pregnancy and birth.
 To my surprise, I got to learn and experience yet another new term this time around… prodromal labor.

-What is Prodromal Labor?
+What Is Prodromal Labor?

 Prodromal labor is a type of labor that happens prior to the onset of full active labor.
 It is often considered a type of “false-labor,” but this is a misnomer, because doctors and midwives will explain that the contractions are real but they start and stop.
 So basically, it is real labor in terms of pain, contractions, and regularity but it comes and goes.